 It is recommended that you refer to the National Standards for Community Engagement (http://www.scdc.org.uk/what/national-standards/) if you are applying the Place Standard within a process of community consultation.

 The diagram produced will be easy to understand.
 It should show, at a glance, the areas where a place is performing well and where there is room for improvement.
-If you have assessed a place as good, the shape of the diagram will be fuller, reaching towards the edge of the circle (as shown in the example on page 4, for ‘Public transport’).
+If you have assessed a place as good, the shape of the diagram will be fuller, reaching towards the edge of the circle (as shown in the example for ‘Public transport’).
 Where a place is seen as performing poorly, the shape will be smaller, remaining towards the centre of the diagram (as shown in the example for ‘Facilities and amenities’).

 There is no benchmark or minimum standard.
 The tool is used to measure the strengths and assets of a place and to show areas where action may be taken.